-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
 This factsheet discusses mould in rented premises.

 Moulds are fungi that need moisture and organic material to grow.
 When disturbed or dried out, they release spores that can cause illness in some people.
 They may also cause structural damage if left untreated.

 Mould can cause a state of disrepair at rented premises.
 This can be the result of a breach of the residential tenancy agreement by the landlord or the tenant (e.g. the landlord fails to attend to dampness or the tenant fails to ventilate the premises).

 Rights and obligations

 - keep the premises ‘reasonably’ clean